‘At the end of the day, we’re selling poetry.’ Geoff Kruth, Master Sommelier

 - Would I Buy It?

 ‘Go on, surprise us.
 That’s what poetry does.’
 So says Andrew Jefford in his piece How to write wine tasting notes.
 I agree with the element of surprise, if not the poetry.
 Working at the value end of the market, I have to make a value judgement and the key question I ask myself about a wine is: would I buy it?
-Unlike most reviewers, I buy a lot of wine including samples so it’s a defining question.
+Unlike most reviewers, I buy a lot of my wine samples so it’s a defining question.